-The instructors will be using the University's CourseWeb (Blackboard) for instructional support: reading material will be available from download from the Blackboard.
+The instructors will be using onedrive to share documents.
 Students are expected to download reading material and handouts prior to each class an also to consult the Blackboard for announcements.

 Accommodation for Students with Disabilities

 If you have any disability for which you may require accommodation, you are encouraged to notify both your instructor and the Office of Disability Resources and Services, 216 William Pitt Union (412-648-7890) during the first two weeks of the term.